Comparing Bike Frame MaterialsFeb 24, 2019

 The frame of a bike is only a small portion of its weight, and while one material might be twice as heavy as another, it’ll still only add 1-2 kg, maximum, to the weight of the bike.
 Steel frames, the heaviest material, weigh less than twice as much as comparably strong carbon frames.

 It’s also common to see the main frame and the fork of a bike made out of two different materials.
-In particular, the fork of many bikes is common, regardless of the material of the rest of the frame.
+In particular, the fork of many bikes is carbon, regardless of the material of the rest of the frame.

 Stiffness and compliance are inverses of one another, like light and heavy, hot and cold.
 Stiffness is great if you’re trying to win a sprint, but compliance is much better for all-day comfort.